Nicky9319/LeadFlow_MobileApp/README.md

-# DonnaAI - React Native App
+# LeadFlow - React Native App

-A modern React Native application built with Expo, converted from TypeScript to JavaScript with a comprehensive boilerplate page.
+A modern React Native application built with Expo for lead management and tracking.

 ## Features